-In some cases NLFEs may be approached directly by other colleges seeking improvement support.
-In other cases, the Further Education Commissioner may identify a need for support, and help broker a partnership with an NLFE.
-Where NLFEs identify an improvement need in another college, they may also make an approach to that college to seek to establish a partnership.
+In some cases NLFEs are approached directly by other colleges seeking improvement support.
+In other cases, the Further Education Commissioner identifies a need for support, and helps broker a partnership with an NLFE.
+Where NLFEs identify an improvement need in another college, they can also make an approach to that college to seek to establish a partnership.

 NLFEs may work to support improvement within their own region, or with a college in a neighbouring region, where issues around competition between the relevant institutions are less likely to arise.

-Where an NLFE is engaged on the delivery of a major improvement project, the NLFE will diagnose and review improvement needs, and will work with the leadership of the college to draw up an appropriate improvement plan, identifying suitable sources of support – including, where applicable, the NLFE and their own college.
-The NLFE will negotiate the arrangements under which their support is provided to the supported college, see section on Funding below.
+Where an NLFE is engaged on the delivery of a major improvement project, the NLFE diagnoses and reviews improvement needs, and works with the leadership of the college to draw up an appropriate improvement plan, identifying suitable sources of support – including, where applicable, the NLFE and their own college.
+The NLFE negotiates the arrangements under which their support is provided to the supported college, see section on Funding below.

-Funding for work as an NLFE will come from 2 sources:
+Funding for work as an NLFE comes from 2 sources:

 An annual bursary

-DfE will provide the NLFE’s home institution with an annual bursary that can be used to cover costs associated with the NLFE role.
-The value of the bursary will be £10K per annum.
-The costs covered through the bursary could include, for example:
+DfE provides the NLFE’s home institution with an annual bursary that can be used to cover costs associated with the NLFE role.
+The value of the bursary is £10K per annum.
+The costs covered through the bursary can include, for example:

 - travel for meetings, NLFE training and network events